MariadlRosa-1224/isles-of-vielora/pages/crafting.md

 	  Materials: (list all materials and their stats/properties)
 	  History: (backstory of equipment)
 	  Abilities:
-	- Everyone is allowed to make equipment, but without the technique to do it you are only allowed to make equipment with one abil
+	- Everyone is allowed to make equipment, but without the technique to do it you are only allowed to make equipment with one ability and 3 materials.
 -
 - ## Technique
-	- Technique is another [stat]([[Mechanics/stats]]) one can upgrade and list your experience making equipment, it allows someone to use more materials and add more abilities to a single piece, a level stat that max out at 50.
+	- Technique is another [stat]([[Mechanics/stats]]) one can upgrade and list your experience making equipment, it allows someone to use more materials and add more abilities to a single piece, a level stat (additive) that max out at 50.
 	- 4: +1 ability,  (tier 1)
 	  10 +1 ability, +1 material (tier 2)
 	  22 +1 ability, +3 materials (tier 3)